-- · We have adopted and implemented a risk management plan that outlines the Company's responses to identified risks. - · Senior management is briefed about our due diligence efforts on a regular basis. - · We have adopted a conflict minerals policy. - · We have found no instance to date where it was necessary to temporarily suspend trade or disengage with a supplier. - We engage in regular ongoing risk assessment through our suppliers' annual data submissions, publicly available information and, where appropriate, targeted follow-up activities, as well as ongoing supplier engagement.
+- · We have adopted and implemented a conflict minerals risk management plan that outlines the Company's responses to identified risks. - Senior management is briefed about our due diligence efforts on a regular basis. - We have adopted a conflict minerals policy. - For this reporting period, to date, we are not aware of any instance where it was necessary to temporarily suspend trade or disengage with a supplier under our conflicts minerals policy. - We engage in regular ongoing risk assessment through our suppliers' annual data submissions, publicly available information and, where appropriate, targeted follow-up activities, as well as ongoing supplier engagement.